big-tuwien/big-tuwien.github.io/content/publication/tuw-172374/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=172374&lang=2
+publication: 'Vortrag: Pervasive Expression - Workshop on Pervasive Visual, Auditory and Alternative Modality Information Display, Sydney, Australia; 19.03.2008; in:
+  "Proceedings of the Workshop on Pervasive Visual, Auditory and Alternative Modality Information Display", (2008), 5 S'
 publication_types:
 - '1'
 publishDate: '2008-03-19'
-specifics: 'Vortrag: Pervasive Expression - Workshop on Pervasive Visual, Auditory and Alternative Modality Information Display, Sydney, Australia; 19.03.2008; in:
-  "Proceedings of the Workshop on Pervasive Visual, Auditory and Alternative Modality Information Display", (2008), 5 S.'
 title: A Framework for Architecture as a Medium for Expression
 url_pdf: ''
 ---